theforeman/theforeman.org/_posts/2018-05-18-contributing-to-installer-puppet-modules.md

 # How do I get started with contributing to the installer?

 The Foreman installer can be intimidating at first.
 It manages lots of files, and has many, many, many options.
 Even more options are exposed via `custom-hiera.yaml`.
 If you want to make a change that's not covered by either an installer option or `custom-hiera.yaml`, you may feel like you are out of luck.
-However, this is a great oppurtunity to make an upstream contribution!
+However, this is a great opportunity to make an upstream contribution!

 This blog post shows the steps on how to identify a change you want to make in the installer and create an upstream pull request in the correct installer module.